-Writers Write is your one-stop writing resource.
+Writers Write is a writing resource.
 In this post, we share three steps to help you write brilliant descriptions for your novels.

 How do I know which description details to keep in my book and which I should remove?

 Description is an important part of any story, but often it is hard to decide when it is enough.
 Which details should you keep and which details should go?
 Consider these examples:

 The white-capped waves crashed noisily against the enormous cliffs.
 She loved them, the tall, white, majestic cliffs that towered over the heaving sea.
 Her knee-high, sky blue Hunter boots sank deeply into the thick, overgrown green grass.
 Black mud caked the soles, thick globs clinging, making it hard to walk.
 She heard Jake calling loudly from the path.
 She moved closer to the large boulder, taking comfort in the solid presence and remaining out of sight.
 The wild wind blew her hair into her eyes.
 She wrapped her thick, chunky-knit jersey tighter around her.
 She pulled her arms up into the long roomy sleeves, keeping the belt snug around her waist.
 Jake called again, his gruff voice closer this time.
 His words disappeared on the wind, but his distress found her.
 It clutched her heart and made her weak lungs seize, her hacking cough told him where she was.
 Jake picked her up.
 She closed her eyes.
 He was angry.
 She knew she should have stayed inside.
 She knew it was stupid, but she had to see it again.
 For the last time.
 She concentrated on her breathing.
 In.
 Out, as he carried her up the hill.

 White-capped waves crashed against the cliffs, the heaving sea as grey as the clouds above.
 Claire’s Hunter boots sank into the thick grass.
 Mud caked the soles, weighing down her steps.